 On our left side, among the proudly erect palm trees, the grass had turned patchy brown in the bitter cold.
 It would take a couple of months before the new shoots will get back their lush, almost sexy look.
 The authority had laid cemented clearings, some forty-foot squares, evidently for the citizens to do physicals.
 On one with a roof, a number of men and women did Tao-chi to slow music.
 In the next, some did brisk leg-and-hand movements to faster Chinese Rock.
 As we walked along, Bally barked at an elderly man who kept banging his back against a palm tree.
 Another old man, his torso bare and sweating in the cold air, his clenched hands held high, ran past us on flat shoes.

 She smiled while I made a quick appraisal.
 She had larger than what you would consider Oriental eyes.
 Light, smooth skin without a trace of hair.
 Pretty, though not beautiful, her face let me put her at late-thirties or early forties.
 She smiled, showing even, faded teeth.
-I was yet to see a set of pearly-white teeth or buxom butts hereabouts in China where women maintain their figure like Hollywood film stars.
+I was yet to see a set of pearly-white teeth or puffed-up butts hereabouts in China where women maintain their figure like Hollywood film stars but have boyish behinds.

 She bent down and patted Bally, and murmured “cute”.
 Always a Casanova, the fluffy Pomeranian responded by unsheathing his pink tool and trying to mount her plump muscular leg.
 The Son-of-a-bitch always embarrassed the family with his way of displaying affection.
 She stood up.

 I thought I read her mind: Master stares, the dog takes the next step.

 “India,” I said, hoping that the query held no accusation.